-At the age of eight Sophie became a prize winner of the international competition “Crescendo” in Geneva, where in the final round she made her debut as a soloist with the chamber orchestra “Soloists of NeuchaÌ‚tel” under the baton of Sergei Ostrovsky, and performed the Bach Concerto in A-minor.
-In the same year she appeared as a soloist with the Pskov Philharmonic Orchestra conducted by Arif Dadashev (Moscow) with concertos of Bach and Vivaldi.
-Since then Sophie has appeared regularly as a soloist with symphony and chamber orchestras in Zurich, Geneva, Basel, Paris, London, Chisinau and Sofia, where she has performed concertos by Bach, Brahms, Bruch, Mozart, Wieniawski and Sibelius and virtuosic pieces by Wieniawski, Sarasate, Tchaikovsky and Stravinsky.
+At the age of eight, Sophie became a prize-winner of the international “Crescendo” Competition in Geneva, where she made her debut as a soloist with the chamber orchestra Soloists of Neuchâtel under the baton of Sergei Ostrovsky, performing Bach’s Violin Concerto in A minor.
+In the same year, she appeared as a soloist with the Pskov Philharmonic Orchestra conducted by Arif Dadashev, performing concertos by Bach and Vivaldi.

 In 2018, Sophie participated together with Vadim Repin, Alexander Buzlov and Ilva Eigus in the world premiere of Daniel Schnyder’s Concerto Grosso “iGeneration” at the Trans- Siberian Art Festival.
 With the Novosibirsk Philharmonic Chamber Orchestra, she has also performed Stravinsky’s Italian Suite.
 Both performances received excellent reviews in “The Strad”.